 In certain situations, an intending immigrant’s income can help the sponsor meet the income requirement on Form I-864, Affidavit of Support.
-If your income is already greater than 125 percent of the federal poverty guidelines for your household size, it’s not necessary to add any additional household members’ income.
-However, other household members (spouse, siblings, parents, adult children, or other dependent) with the same residence as you can contribute if necessary.
+If your income is already greater than 125 percent of the federal poverty guidelines for your household size, it’s generally not necessary to add any additional household members’ income.
+However, other household members (spouse, siblings, parents, adult children, or other dependent) with the same residence as you can contribute.

 If additional household members do contribute to the household income, you’ll need to submit the following items for each individual:

 - Form I-864A, Contract Between Sponsor and Household Member

 - Proof of household member’s relationship to you